Onboard Rocky Mountaineer

 Currency, gratuities, and onboard purchases

 There is no Wi-fi internet access onboard and much of the rail route is out of cell phone range due to the train travelling through remote areas.
 If you need to make a phone call while onboard, please use the outdoor viewing area.
-There will be cell service available in major urban centers.
+Your Hosts can advise on the best areas along the route where reception will be available.
+There will be cell service available in all major urban centers.

-To ensure the preservation of the fragile environment of the areas in which we travel and for the comfort of all guests, there is no smoking of any kind including cigarettes, cigars, e-cigarettes, and cannabis onboard Rocky Mountaineer, including vestibules, restrooms or at the stations and sidings.
+To ensure the preservation of the fragile environment of the areas in which we travel and for the comfort of all guests, there is no smoking of any kind including cigarettes, cigars, e-cigarettes, and cannabis onboard Rocky Mountaineer, including vestibules, restrooms or at the stations and sidings, or while on motorcoach transfers.
+Smoking is not permitted until you reach your accommodation each day.
 We recommend that you prepare for the journey accordingly.